Atul1331/YouTube-Homepage/README.md

 # YouTube-Homepage
-Youtube static homepage using HTML and CSS
+Static youtube homepage using HTML and CSS